 • Trim them (though this will slow the growth of your plant)

-• Let them grow wild, as it won't hurt most plants and can create an interesting look
+• Let them grow wild (usually requiring higher humidity or more frequent misting), as it won't hurt most plants and can create an interesting look

 • Repot the plant either by gently removing the moss and twine or try repotting the entire moss ball